 Add milk as desired to create a thicker or thinner consistency.

 I use my Homemade Coconut Milk in this recipe, but you can use canned if you prefer.
-Use the shaken milk, rather than just the separate cream or water.

 I use vanilla powder in this recipe, as using an alcohol-based extract makes the resulting spread taste of alcohol!